AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 Renderer::bindScene(&scene);
 ```

 When creating a `Scene` we need to specify what type of `Camera` we require, since Lumen supports 2D as well as 3D.  `width` and `height` are the dimensions of the `Scene` in pixels, but this is not strictly neccessary for the end user, since Lumen handles resizing events as well.
 Binding the `Scene` tells the `Renderer` that all of the following render functions should be applied to that specific scene.  (**NOTE**:  Lumen's event system binds the scenes automatically based on certain events, so the end user actually never has to bind the `Scene`.
-It is only mentioned here to give a proper description of how Lumen works.)
+It is only mentioned here to give a proper description of the `Renderer` works.)

 Now we want to start rendering to the `Scene`.
 To see a list of the available functions, see the [Renderer header file](https://github.com/AlexEnerdyne/Lumen/blob/0814da386d05905ef036a09c9e1702bbf65c0c1f/ElecDev_Graphics_Application/Source/Graphics/OpenGL/RendererGL.h).
 To render a simple circle to the `Scene`, we do this: